-La Roux (originally Elly Jackson and Ben Langmaid, the former doing the singing) are a British group who were very much "Best Newcomer" circa 2009, though it took them until 2014 to finally follow through with a second LP, by which time Langmaid was out of the picture.Their style is best described as electro-pop and they have currently released one album, La Roux.
-Four of the tracks have been released as singles:
+La Roux (originally Elly Jackson and Ben Langmaid, the former doing the singing) are a British group who were very much "Best Newcomer" circa 2009, though it took them until 2014 to finally follow through with a second LP, by which time Langmaid was out of the picture.Their style is best described as electro-pop.
+Four of the tracks from their first Self-Titled Album have been released as singles:

 - "Quicksand".
 Got them noticed but barely bothered the charts.